cosminadrianpopescu/vim-sql-workbench/README.md

 ## Filtering the resultset

 While in the result window, you can filter the displayed rows.
-With the cursor on a resultset, you can just call the `SWSqlFilterColumn` command with the name of the column as a parameter (you can also click `tab` after the command, a list of available columns will be displayed).
-After this you will be asked to insert a filter value.
+With the cursor on a resultset, you can just call the `SWSqlFilter` command with the `where` condition as parameter.
+The plugin will send the query to the `dbms` and display the results in the same resultset.

-The filter value can be a regular expression pattern or an arithmetic value (this begins with `>`, `<` or `==`)

-*Note*: The filtering is done row by row.
-This means that if you have a multirow column, the filtering will be done based on each row of that column and not by the full value.

-*Note2*: If you want to filter for a mathematical value for equality, you have to insert two equal signs (`==`).
-For example: `== 471`.

 ## Hiding columns